 The planning committee adopted a strategy that allows the minimal commitment level for authors and attendees of presenting and viewing 18 minute talks and attending activities only during the main EC week of July 13-17.
 However, official EC events will run June 15 to July 24 and the planning committee highly encourages members of the community to enjoy a more relaxed pace where all programming is plenary.

 Registration will be mandatory but complimentary with ACM SIGecom membership ($10 Professional / $5 Student) which can easily be completed online.
-Registration will open on June 1.
+Register here.

 Mentoring Workshop and Live Tutorial Pre-recording Sessions

-June 15-19: To give junior researchers plenty of time to prepare for the EC conference, the mentoring workshops and tutorial live pre-recording sessions will be held the week of June 15.
+June 15-19: (Link to mentoring workshop.)
+To give junior researchers plenty of time to prepare for the EC conference, the mentoring workshops and tutorial live pre-recording sessions will be held the week of June 15.
 In addition to the usual activities, junior students will be paired with senior students who will share their EC itinerary and be available for discussions of papers and events in online chat throughout the duration of the EC events.
+(Link to tutorial pre-recording schedule.)
 There will be three tutorials, each broken into four 45 minute segments and recorded over several days and with live audiences of EC participants.
 Students will be able to work together on exercises in between sessions.

 Live Paper Pre-recording Plenary Sessions